 If an airline gives you a pair of socks in your kit, use them.
 Not only will your tootsies stay warm, but they’ll provide a barrier and help keep your socks clean when you walk around or go to the toilet.

 And I always buy a bottle of water once I’m past security to take with me on the plane.
-It’s annoying to always have to call a steward for a glass or water – some airlines (Emirates) won’t let you take bottled water on, no matter where you purchased the bottle.
+It’s annoying to always have to call a steward for a glass or water – just check because some airlines (Emirates) won’t let you take bottled water on, no matter where you purchased the bottle.

 What are your favourite things to take with you on a plane?